krustowski/littr/README.md

 ### nice-to-have(s)
 + account deletion (`settings` page)
++ add timestamps on server, render them on client side
 + automatic links for known TLDs
 + autosubmit on password manager autofill (when username and password get filled quite quickly)
 + break lines on \n in posts